-Set on the bank of the babbling Catskill Creek, The DeWitt Oak Hill is as utterly unique as the collection of handpicked antiques which fills it.
-The affable owners, Dorothée and Diane – known in the collectibles world by their trading name, ‘French and Scouser’ – scour fairs and flea markets for all pieces great and small, then set about restoring them to former glory.
-The four bedrooms have individual charms (vintage fishing tackle in one, a tree-stump side table in another), while the social-hub Great Room features a curving Hollywood Regency velvet sofa, retro record player and baby grand piano – all beneath an art-laden minstrels’ gallery and the double-height ceiling.
+There’s nowhere quite like the DeWitt Oak Hill, which isn’t at all surprising when the creekside dove-grey guesthouse is filled with handpicked antiques.
+The flea-market fiends responsible are the affable owners, Dorothée and Diane – known in the collectibles world by their trading name, ‘French and Scouser’.
+The four bedrooms have individual charms (vintage snowshoes in one, 70s memorabilia in another), while the social-hub Great Room features a curving Hollywood Regency velvet sofa, retro record player and baby grand piano – all beneath an art-laden minstrels’ gallery and the double-height ceiling.

 Noon, check-in from 3pm; both are flexible, subject to availability.

 Double rooms from £150.10 ($189), including tax at 8 per cent.